whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

-#Updating Who's on First Neighbourhood Records (part 1)
+#Updating Who's on First Neighbourhood Records (part one)

 The [Who's on First](https://whosonfirst.mapzen.com/) (WOF) project is not pretending to be the authority of truth, but rather a home for data from various sources and a project that we hope generates discussion.
 The WOF gazetteer houses data for many geographies, including counties (which parent cities) and cities (which parent microhoods, neighbourhoods, and macrohoods).
 Neighbourhoods are the places where we live and work in cities; _the more neighbourhood data, the better._